 Osteoarthritis can affect your everyday activities and overall quality of life.
 As a result, it’s important to adopt coping strategies for dealing with the disease.
 You might consider the following:

 Because many complementary medicine methods haven’t been studied extensively by researchers using mainstream scientific methods, it’s difficult for the scientific community to evaluate their effectiveness and safety.
 And with much of today’s research funding coming from the pharmaceutical industry, some “low-tech,” nontraditional approaches to manage diseases such as arthritis may not get as much attention from the research community as they deserve.
 For these reasons, many Western physicians just don’t know enough about these methods to endorse them.
-Nonetheless a growing body of evidence indicates that complementary medicine practices could have a role in treating and managing some diseases.
+Nonetheless, a growing body of evidence indicates that complementary medicine practices could have a role in treating and managing some diseases.

-Some studies have shown positive effects of nutritional supplements such as glucosamine and chondroitin sulfate preparations on osteoarthritis.
-Studies are ongoing in people who have osteoarthritis to compare results of using glucosamine with those of using chondroitin sulfate and of using a mixture of the two.
+Some studies have shown the positive effects of nutritional supplements such as glucosamine and chondroitin sulfate preparations on osteoarthritis.
+Studies are ongoing on people who have osteoarthritis to compare the results of using glucosamine with those of using chondroitin sulfate and of using a mixture of the two.
 Don’t use glucosamine if you’re allergic to shellfish.
 Glucosamine may raise your blood insulin level if you have diabetes.
 Chondroitin sulfate may affect blood levels of warfarin (Coumadin) if you’re taking that medication.